dcs02d/AIStuff/README.md

 Community Governance: As technology naturally gets cheaper, the community votes to raise the baseline specs of the floor without ever raising the $500 accessibility barrier.

 6. Running the AI (The Swarm Network)

 When the AI is finished, it is hosted directly on the network of user devices.
-Because standard internet connections are slower than centralized corporate fiber optics, the network changes how it routes information:
+Because standard internet connections are slower than centralized corporate fiber optics, the network changes how it routes information and incentivizes participation:

     Asynchronous Learning: Training data is broken into millions of tiny, independent packets so users can process them at their own pace without bottlenecking the system.

     Geographic Routing: When a user asks the finished AI a question, the network routes that prompt to the thousands of active computers physically closest to them, minimizing internet delay.

+    Passive Earning (Device Availability): To ensure the network always has enough computing power online to answer user prompts, participants receive clock hour credits simply for keeping their devices connected and available to the network.
+As long as a device meets the minimum hardware floor and stands ready to process requests, the user accumulates time credits for providing the system's ongoing infrastructure.

 7. The Economy of Priority
 The time credits earned by the users are strictly utility tokens to manage the network's processing limits.